An exposition on finite dimensionality of Chow groups: Finite dimensionality of the Chow groups

-where $[Z_1-Z_2]$ is the class of the cycle $Z_1-Z_2$ in the Chow group.
-By abusing notation we will denote the class $[Z_1-Z_2]$ as $Z_1-Z_2$. \begin{definition} We say that the group $\CH^p(X)$ is representable if there exists $d$ such that $\theta^p_d$ is surjective. \end{definition} Now the natural question is that, what are the fibers of $\theta^p_d$, for a fixed $p,d$.
-Here is a theorem about that: \begin{theorem} The fibers of the map $\theta^p_d$ are countable union of Zariski closed subsets of $C^p_d(X)\times C^p_d(X)$. \end{theorem} \begin{proof} To prove this we consider the following reformulation of the definition of rational equivalence.
-Let $Z_1,Z_2$ be two codimension $p$-cycles.
-They are rationally equivalent if there exists a positive cycle $Z'$, such that $Z_1+Z',Z_2+Z'$ belong to $C^p_d(X)$ for some fixed $d$, and there exists a regular morphism $f$ from $\PR^1$ to $C^p_d(X)$, such that
+\begin{definition} We say that the group $\CH^p(X)_{\alg}$ is representable if there exists $d$ such that $\theta^p_d$ is surjective. \end{definition} Now the natural question is that, what are the fibers of $\theta^p_d$, for a fixed $p,d$.
+Here is a theorem about that \begin{theorem} Each fiber of the map $\theta^p_d$ is a countable union of Zariski closed subsets of $C^p_d(X)\times C^p_d(X)$. \end{theorem} \begin{proof} The proof of this theorem follows closely the approach present in [\cite{R}, Theorem 1], [\cite{Vo}, Lemma 10.7].
+This theorem is also proved in [\cite{Ba}, Proposition 4.1.1] and [\cite{BG}, Proposition 8], but for the sake of completeness of the arguments and for the importance of this theorem in this paper, we include a proof of it.

+To prove this we consider the following reformulation of the definition of rational equivalence.
+Let $Z_1,Z_2$ be two codimension $p$ cycles.
+They are rationally equivalent if there exists an effective cycle $Z'$, such that $Z_1+Z',Z_2+Z'$ belong to $C^p_d(X)$ for some fixed $d$, and there exists a regular morphism $f$ from $\PR^1$ to $C^p_d(X)$, such that

 Let us consider two cycles $Z_1,Z_2$ belonging to ${\theta^p_d}^{-1}(z)$ for some rational equivalence class $z$.
 Then $Z_1,Z_2$ belong to ${\theta^p_d}^{-1}(z)$ means that $Z_1,Z_2$ are rationally equivalent.
 So there exists $Z',f$ as above such that